John Wangler: Later years

 In the 1983 Academy-Award nominated film, The Big Chill, Wangler is featured briefly on television during a game against Michigan State.
 A pass of his is completed, but is called back due to a clipping penalty, much to the consternation of Tom Berenger's character, Sam Weber.

 In the mid-1980s, Wangler formed John Wangler Association, a subcontractor for the sporting goods and athletic apparel company, Nutmeg Mills.

 In 1988, Wangler was engaged to Suzanne Marie Pagella, a former Ohio State cheerleader who became a television news anchor in Detroit, Lansing and other Michigan cities.
 Wangler and his wife divorced in 2001.

 Wangler has been in the sports apparel and footwear business for 25 years.
 Since approximately 2000, Wangler has owned and operated Top Cat Sales, a wholesale distributor of licensed apparel and footwear for Reebok and Adidas.
 Wangler's company printed several hundred championship T-shirts for the Detroit Red Wings during the 2009 Stanley Cup Finals.
 When the Red Wings lost to the Pittsburgh Penguins, Wangler said that, in those circumstances, the losing team usually sends the shirts back to Wangler, and "we end up sending them to a third-world country."

-John's son, Jack, will be walking onto the Michigan Wolverines for the 2013 season, and is in the graduating class of 2017.
-Jack chose Michigan over Harvard, and will be wearing the #16 at Michigan, which was the number of former Michigan player Denard Robinson.
+John's son, Jack, joined the Michigan Wolverines for the 2013 season, and was in the graduating class of 2017.
+Jack chose Michigan over Harvard, and wore the #16 at Michigan, which was the number of former Michigan player Denard Robinson.